MonopolyCity.com logo

 Games also exist that use assets other than real estate, such as NFL Monopoly, which uses 22 NFL teams instead of streets, that you can buy, sell or trade.
 An Electronic Banking Edition of the Monopoly Game uses an ATM and Visa debit cards in place of a bank and paper money.

-According to Parker Brothers, since 1935, approximately 750 million people have played Monopoly.
+According to Parker Brothers, since 1935 approximately 500 million people have played Monopoly.
 It is the best-selling board game in the world, sold in 80 countries and produced in 26 languages.

 In 1963 General Mills bought Parker Brothers and merged it with their subsidiary "Kenner."
 In 1987, Kenner was aquired by Tonka Inc. Then in 1991, Tonka was bought by Hasbro.
-The Hasbro Toy Co. now produces and sells the monopoly game.
+The Hasbro Toy Co. now produces and sells The Monopoly Game.

 Some one-of-a-kind monopoly sets, constructed with special materials such as leather, rosewood and even jewels have been produced.
 A Monopoly game made by Alfred Dunhill with gold houses and silver hotels sold for $25,000.
 There are also numerous unique Collector's Edition Monopoly Games.